containerbuildsystem/osbs-docs/docs/multiarch.rst

 As previously, this plugin tags the Koji build created by the "koji_promote" or "koji_import" plugins.

+This plugin will not be run for scratch builds.

 remove_worker_metadata
 ~~~~~~~~~~~~~~~~~~~~~~

 This new exit plugin removes metadata fragments created by the worker
 builds (see `Metadata Fragment Storage`_).

+This plugin will not be run for scratch builds.

 Annotations/labels on orchestrator build
 ----------------------------------------